Soyn/Web-Crawl/README.md

 # Web-Crawl
-A simple web scrawl and search engine
+A simple web crawl and search engine